google/wireit/README.md

 Now when you run `npm run bundle`, `wireit` first checks if `build` is already fresh by comparing the contents of `src/**/*.ts` and `tsconfig.json` to last time.
 Then it checks if `bundle` is fresh by checking `rollup.config.json`.
 This way, if you only change your `rollup.config.json` file, then the `build` command won't run again.
 And if you've only changed your `README.md` file, then neither script runs again, because `wireit` knows that `README.md` isn't an input to either script.

-> If a script doesn't have a `files` list defined at all, then it will _always_ run, because `wireit` doesn't want to accidentally skip execution of tasks that haven't been fully configured yet.
-To allow a script to be freshness checked that really has no input files, set `files` to an empty array (`files: []`).
+> If a script doesn't have a `files` list defined at all, then it will _always_
+> run, because `wireit` doesn't want to accidentally skip execution of scripts
+> that haven't been fully configured yet.
+To allow a script to be freshness
+> checked that really has no input files, set `files` to an empty array (`files: []`).

 ## Watch mode